derickr/derickrethans-articles/202505021630-alberts-schloss.rst

 selected the Cordon Bleu schnitzel, a flattened chicken breast stuffed with Gruyère and ham, served with a mushroom sauce and served with Parmesan fries.
-The schnitzel wasn't of Austrian proportions — it did actually fit on the place — but was well cooked, and certainly enough
+The schnitzel wasn't of Austrian proportions — it did actually fit on the plate — but was well cooked, and certainly enough.

 We washed our mains down with another half pint, and as we were quite full, we decided to have a digestive.
 You can get schnapps by the dozen, in all kinds